greg-peters/zterm-js/README.md

 # Performance

-zterm-js is capable of navigating up to 25 screens per second (or faster), this include recognition, inserting text, and sending commands (AID keys).
+zterm-js is capable of navigating up to 25 screens per second (or faster), this includes recognition, inserting text, and sending commands (AID keys).

 # Example